2016 Portuguese presidential election

-Presidential elections were held in Portugal on 24 January 2016.
-The election chose the successor to the President, Aníbal Cavaco Silva, who was constitutionally not allowed to run for a third consecutive term.
+A presidential election was held in Portugal on 24 January 2016.
+The election chose the successor of President Aníbal Cavaco Silva, who was constitutionally not allowed to run for a third consecutive term.

-Marcelo Rebelo de Sousa, the candidate supported by Social Democratic Party (PSD), CDS – People's Party (CDS–PP) and People's Monarchist Party (PPM), won the election on the first round with 52 percent of the vote.
+Marcelo Rebelo de Sousa, the candidate supported by Social Democratic Party (PSD), CDS – People's Party (CDS–PP) and People's Monarchist Party (PPM), won the election on the first round with 52% of the vote.
 Marcelo also won in every single district in the country and only lost a few municipalities in the south of the country.
-The Socialist Party (PS), for the first time in a Presidential election, didn't officially support a candidate, with party members dividing their support for either António Sampaio da Nóvoa or Maria de Belém.
+The Socialist Party (PS), for the first time in a Presidential election, did not officially support a candidate, with party members dividing their support for either António Sampaio da Nóvoa or Maria de Belém, which polled 23% and 4%, respectively.
+The Left Bloc's candidate, Marisa Matias, polled a strong third place, with 10% of the votes, while the communist candidate, Edgar Silva, achieved a very poor result, less than 4% of the votes.
+One of the big surprises in the election was the result of eccentric candidate Vitorino Silva, polling at 3.3% of the votes, just 30,000 votes behind the communist candidate.

-Portugal had about 9.7 million registered voters by election day.
-Turnout was higher than that of the 2011 election, but reached a record low in a presidential election with no incumbents as only 48.66 percent of the electorate cast a ballot.
+For this election, about 9.7 million voters were registered to cast a ballot by election day.
+Turnout was higher than that of the 2011 election, but reached a record low in a presidential election with a non incumbent, as only 48.66% of the electorate cast a ballot.
+Marcelo Rebelo de Sousa was sworn in as President on 9 March 2016.